 What You Will Need

 Your dog should know how to lie down on command before you teach him to go to his place.
 Spend several training sessions working on down.
-Once your dog is able to reliably lie down on command, you're ready to move on to the place command.
+Once your dog can reliably lie down on command, you're ready to move on to the place command.

 Next, decide where you want your dog to go when you give him the command that sends him to his place.
 A bed or area rug works well.
 If you want to be able to use the command in any room, use a portable bed or mat that you can easily move from room to room.